-Addiction is the last topic I’ll be talking about in this Mental Health Month series, but since it’s such an important issue and big one, I’m going to divide it up into three parts:
+Addiction is the last topic I’ll be talking about in this mental health awareness series, but since it’s such an important issue and big one, I’m going to divide it up into three parts:

 How Do We Become Addicted?